HugoRCD/vuejs-boilerplate/CONTRIBUTING.md

 ### Suggesting New Features

-We're always open to new ideas for My VueJS Template.
+We're always open to new ideas for this VueJS Template.
 If you have a suggestion for a new feature, please open an issue in the GitHub repository and label it as a "feature request."
 Be sure to include a clear and concise description of the feature, as well as any relevant details or use cases.

 ### Contributing Code